OliveiraAlbertCoelho/ios-loops-lab/README.md

     print("i = \(i)")
     i += 1
 } while i <= 10
+both loops have the same output, the diference between both is that for the while loop to execute a block of code it will check if the statements are true first meanwhile the repeat while loop runs the block of code first and then loops until the condition is false.

 ```

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+when break is used in a loop, it ends the loops and whatever code thats outside the loop begins while continue only stops the next lines of code inside the loops, it would go to the next interation.

 ***
 ## Question 17